Captain Ahab: Films, television and video

 The first two film adaptations show "the radical surgery that Hollywood performed on Herman Melville's masterpiece."
 The first was a 1926 silent movie, The Sea Beast, a romantic love story in which the character of Ahab (John Barrymore) is transformed into "a handsome young sailor", a New Bedford harpooner who has little in common with Ahab, not even his full name, which is extended to Ahab Ceeley.
 Though, in the book, Ahab has already lost his leg, in the film, a "crude papier mache monster" bites it off.
 When the movie opened on Broadway, it made $20,000 a week and ran longer than any Warner film up to that time.

 Barrymore is also Ahab in the 1930 Moby Dick.
 Ahab is "shrieking in pain" as the ship's (called Mary-Ann) blacksmith holds a fiery, hot-bladed tool against his stump.
 Again, the whale is just a means to separate lovers.
 In another divergence from the book, Ahab's sweetheart is the daughter of Father Mapple.
 Once again, it became a hit at the box office.

 In 1955, Orson Welles played Ahab in a filmed production of his play Moby Dick Rehearsed; however, this film is considered "lost".

-Warner Brothers' third adaptation was directed in 1956 by John Huston, with a script by Ray Bradbury, the first serious attempt to follow the book.
+Warner Brothers' third adaptation was directed in 1956 by John Huston, with a screenplay by Ray Bradbury, the first serious attempt to follow the book.
 Completion of the script took a year, filming another year, and editing and scoring a third year.
 Gregory Peck's Ahab is a "stern authoritarian Lincoln in black."
 The otherwise positive reviews agreed that Peck was unsuited for the part.

-There have been two French film versions of Moby Dick: Capitaine Achab (2004), starring Frédéric Bonpart and Capitaine Achabin (2007) starring Denis Lavant.
+There have been two French film versions of Moby-Dick: Capitaine Achab (2004), starring Frédéric Bonpart and Capitaine Achabin (2007) starring Denis Lavant.

 Ahab has been portrayed on television, beginning with Victor Jory's portrayal in 1954 on the Hallmark Hall of Fame and including portrayals by Patrick Stewart in the 1998 mini-series and William Hurt in the 2011 mini-series.
 In films that were released directly to video, Captain Ahab was played by Barry Bostwick in a 2010 modern re-imagining of Moby Dick, and by Danny Glover in the 2011 film Age of the Dragons, a fantasy-themed re-imagining.